bytescale/bytescale-javascript-sdk/README.md

 - Download files with minimal latency.
 (Our CDN covers 200+ locations worldwide.)
 - Secure your files.
 (Upload.js can integrate with your app's auth layer to decide who can download files.)
 - Transform files.
 (Upload.js uses a plugin-based architecture: you can build your own transformations.)
 - Resize images, crop images & convert images.
+(Upload.js offers many transformations out-the-box.)
 - And much more, [explore Upload.js](https://upload.io/docs/upload-js).

 ## 👀 Examples